 - Outstanding Shares – 80 (10 + 70 = 80)

-Why is this Important?
+Why Is This Important?

-- Look at the relationship of unissued shares and restricted shares to float for where controlling interest of the company will reside.
+Look at how unissued and restricted shares compare against float to see where the controlling interest of the company will reside.
 Many companies retain a large percentage of the authorized shares in their treasuries or in the hands of management through restricted shares.
 They do this to make sure no other company can seize control in an unfriendly takeover.

 They may also want to have stock handy for future issue instead of using debt to buy another company or for another major purchase.
 Controlling interest held in unissued stock means outside shareholders will have little influence over the decisions of the company.

 If the float is very small and the stock attracts the notice of investors, it can become volatile because of supply and demand imbalances.
 More buyers will drive the price up, which is not a bad thing if you own the stock.
-However, it may make the stock overpriced relative to its earnings or other fundamental measures.
+Still, it may make the stock overpriced when compared to earnings or other basic measures.

-- Notice when reading financial ratios whether they are using float or outstanding shares in the calculation.
+Notice when reading financial ratios whether they are using float or outstanding shares in the calculation.
 It can make a big difference in the outcome.